ermac0/FxConnectProxy/README.md

 This project doesn't have any dependency on ForexConnect.
 It serves as a foundation for concrete implementations with unified interface.

-* **FxConnectProxy.Proxy** - actual implementation of ForexConnect communication layer.
+* **FxConnectProxy.ForexConnect** - actual implementation of ForexConnect communication layer.
 It is fully dependent on ForexConnect assemblies.
 Allows connecting to the back-end system.